 8. Grab a Drink at Trafalgar Tavern

 All the exploring left me in desperate need of a sit-down, so I found one.
 With a view!
-Nestled along the riverbank Trafalgar Tavern is visually striking.
+Nestled along the riverbank Trafalgar Tavern is visually striking, and Charles Dickens old stomping grounds.
 With pastel peach and giant beds of flower petals wrung around the building, you’re best off seeing it for yourself.

 Take a day break with a pint or simply sit outside and take in the riverside views.

 One thing I love about Greenwich is how homey it feels.
 Walking through the town center there’s definitely a village-like feel to it.
 So if you have some time be sure to visit some local shops, do some window gazing or simply wander and appreciate the neighborhood.